rammussenna/echoes-of-fear/README.md

-# 🕳 The Cycle Never Ends
+# Never ending cycle

 ##  Overview

-**The Cycle Never Ends** is a first-person psychological horror game focused on trauma, isolation, and the horrifying comfort of routine.
+**Never ending Cycle** is a first-person psychological horror game focused on trauma, isolation, and the horrifying comfort of routine.
 Players wake up each day in a familiar setting that slowly begins to break, distort, and unravel with each repetition.
-As days pass, the illusion of life fades and a terrifying realization sets in: you're not just stuck in a loop — you're being punished by it.
+As days pass, the illusion of life fades and a terrifying realization sets in: you're not just stuck in a loop you're being punished by it.

 This game is part of a larger narrative universe connected with eight other horror titles, but it stands strong as a deeply personal story of grief, memory, and consequence.